mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group when they receive the KeyPackage in an Add proposal.

-The field `leaf_node.capabilities` indicates what protocol versions, ciphersuites, credential types, and non-default proposal/extension types are supported by the client.
+The field `leaf_node.capabilities` indicates what protocol versions, cipher suites, credential types, and non-default proposal/extension types are supported by the client.
 (As discussed in {{leaf-node-contents}}, some proposal and extension types defined in this document are considered
 "default" and thus are not listed.)
-This information allows MLS session establishment to be safe from downgrade attacks on the parameters described (as discussed in {{group-creation}}), while still only advertising one version and one ciphersuite per KeyPackage.
+This information allows MLS session establishment to be safe from downgrade attacks on the parameters described (as discussed in {{group-creation}}), while still only advertising one version and one cipher suite per KeyPackage.

 The field `leaf_node.leaf_node_source` of the LeafNode in a KeyPackage MUST be set to `key_package`.